This post was originally published on September 30, 2014.

 2. Store Summer Clothes and Colors

-Part of the self-storage pile may be items that contain the vibrant hues of summer.
+Some clothing items in your self storage pile may contain the vibrant hues of summer.
 Cheery colors like bright pink, yellow and blue are a hit in the summer.
 However, they are likely too loud for fall and winter, which favor subdued tones like auburn, dark yellow, black, navy, maroon and olive.

 Free up space by keeping summer styles out of your closet.